fastoch/Drizzle-ORM/README.md

 import * as schema from "./schema" import postgres from "postgres"

+const client = postgres(process.env.DATABASE_URL as string)
+export const db = drizzle(client, { schema, logger: true })
 ```
 It was important to export all our future tables in our schema.ts file so that we can import them now.

+Now that we have configure our db.ts file, we can access our database from anywhere in our project.

+# main.ts

+Inside our /src folder, we should have a `main.ts` file.

 ---